 Registration: Your registration automatically reserves your spot but if you want to attend classes – and we have many exciting offerings each year – you need to sign up to each class separately.
 Please note that classes are for additional fees.
 You can pay all fees online or at the venue.
 Clay Camp Registration typically opens in early March.

 Length: You can choose how long you want to attend – the whole weekend, one day or even half day if you live nearby.

 Claying: The best part of Clay Camp is the 24-hour workroom.
-Ovens are available so you can cure your finished creations.
+Several ovens are available so you can cure your finished creations.
 When you are inspired to create, looking for inspiration or just want to socialize, this is the room to hang out in, it is always full of clayers to talk with and learn from.

 Bottles of Hope Challenge: We decorate small medicine glass bottles (provided) and donate them to cancer patients at a local treatment center.
 These are always amazing!
 We all vote on our favorites in each category and the winners get an extra special handmade ribbon… mmm… glittery.
 The voting and awards are held on Saturday, our busiest day.
 You may donate as many additional covered bottles as you wish, but for voting purposes, only one is entered into the challenge.